Hiking Reunion Island: Cirques, Volcanoes, and Vanishing Trails

 Day 2 — Piton des Neiges Summit: Reunion's Highest Point

 Alarm: 1:30 AM.
-Yes.
-1:30 in the morning.
+Yes — 1:30 in the morning.

-But I laced up my boots, switched on my headlamp, and followed the trail markers into the darkness.
-The first two hours were steep switchbacks through cloud forest.
-At 2,400 m, the vegetation thinned.
-At 2,800 m, I was above the clouds.
-The stars were extraordinary.
+Lace up your boots, switch on a headlamp, and follow the trail markers into the darkness.
+The first two hours are steep switchbacks through cloud forest.
+At 2,400 m, the vegetation thins.
+At 2,800 m, you climb above the clouds.
+The stars up here are extraordinary.

 Day 3 — Into Mafate: The Cirque Without Roads